YakshSharma2004/TradeLink/README.md

 ## Features

 ### For Builders
-*   **Project Management**: Create and manage construction projects with descriptions and images.
+*   **Project Management**: Create construction projects with descriptions and images for showcasing.
 *   **Find Tradesmen**: Browse and filter trade listings by trade type, area, and rate.
 *   **Direct Communication**: Chat directly with tradesmen to discuss opportunities.